 Senthil played host to Gourmandise School's "Follow That Chef" series.
 About once a month, the cooking school brings in a new chef that takes participants through the farmer's market to share food tips and pick up products for a demonstration in the kitchen after.
 Last month the focus was pickling, and this month, we were treated to authentic Indian cooking from Southern India, where Chef Senthil grew up.

-As we wandered through the Market, Chef Krishnamurthy included helpful notes like to look for a crisp stem when purchasing produce as well as dry leaves on herbs to ensure maximum freshness.
+As we wandered through the Market, Chef Krishnamurthy included more helpful notes like to look for a crisp stem when purchasing produce as well as dry leaves on herbs to ensure maximum freshness.
 Water on the leaves saps the flavor and texture.

 The curry, Chettinadu Chicken Sukka, contained ginger garlic paste, which isn't an ingredient I usually cook with, but the acid works well to help break down and nearly puree the onions and tomatoes added to the dish.

 Senthil also made a traditional Raita, which I expected to be full of cucumbers and lots of yogurt and spice.
-In his hometown in S. India, they really just use red onions, a small amount of yogurt and some salt.
+In his hometown in S. India, they only use red onions, a small amount of yogurt and some salt.
 The salad is just supposed to neutralize the palate.
 Cucumbers weren't typically in the South Indian home so they never used it in their raita.
-I'm not much of a straight up onion fan, but this heavy onion to small yogurt mix really did help remove some of the heat from the curry.
+I'm not much of a straight up onion fan, but the heavy onion to small yogurt mix really did help remove some of the heat from the curry.

 The recipes were all easy to follow and not too complicated.
 The food tasted fresh, but balanced.
-The best part of all was that the class and meal were free.
+The most amazing part of all was that the class and meal were free.
 Gourmandise uses some of their "Follow That Chef" sessions to try out new teachers to see how they interact and instruct a class.
 I'm happy to be a guinea pig for that trial if this is the quality received each time.

 Recipe: Chettinadu Chicken Sukka